Yes, borrowing against your home is a common. Here are three main ways that you can do it:

-There are two main benefits of applying for a secured loan; potentially cheaper borrowing and the ability to borrow more money.
+There are two main benefits of applying for a secured loan:

-However, if you need to borrow a large amount, a secured loan could be your only option.
+If you need to borrow a large amount (over £25,000), a secured loan may be your only option.

-Secured loans can be a cheaper option because the lender has some other source of collateral for the loan, rather than simply your word you will repay, especially if you need a significant amount.
+Secured loans can sometimes be a cheaper option because the lender has collateral for the loan, rather than simply your word you will repay, especially if you need a significant amount.

-However, this is now rarely the case as personal loan rates have continued to fall over recent years and are now often the cheaper option.
+However, this is now rarely the case as personal loan rates have fallen and can often be the cheapest option.

-Carefully compare the difference in costs as the difference between secured and unsecured personal loan rates is not as great as it used to be.
-Read our guide to weigh up the pros and cons of secured vs unsecured loans.
+Check the cost of both options before you make a decision, as the difference between secured and unsecured personal loan rates is not as great as it used to be.

 If you have a poor credit record and are unable to secure a standard personal loan you may have more success applying for a secured loan.